Here are three simple steps you should take to make this possible:

 - Share the device in the software interface.

-- Install the app on a virtual machine, start it and connect to the shared USB peripheral.
+- Install the app on a virtual machine, start it and connect to the shared USB in VirtualBox.

 Additional advantage of the software is the cross-platform compatibility.
 USB Network Gate supports Windows, Linux, and Mac operating systems.